MicrosoftDocs/cpp-docs.it-it/docs/standard-library/regex-operators.md

 ### <a name="parameters"></a>Parametri

-`BidIt` Tipo di iteratore.
+*BidIt* il tipo di iteratore.

-`IOtraits` Classe traits della stringa.
+*IOtraits* classe traits della stringa.

-`Alloc` Classe allocator.
+*Alloc* la classe allocator.

-`left` Oggetto a sinistra da confrontare.
+*a sinistra* l'oggetto a sinistra da confrontare.

-`right` Oggetto a destra da confrontare.
+*a destra* l'oggetto a destra da confrontare.

 ### <a name="remarks"></a>Note